LukasMarx/ai-food-blog/src/content/posts/Croissants.md

     "Preheat the oven to 200°C. Roll out the dough into a large rectangle, then cut into triangles.", "Roll up each triangle from the wide end to the tip, then place on a baking sheet lined with parchment paper.", "Mix the egg yolk and milk together, then brush the croissants with the mixture.", "Bake for 20 minutes or until golden brown.
-Serve warm and enjoy!"
+Serve warm and enjoy!", ]
-]
 ---

 Croissants are a delicious and buttery pastry that is perfect for breakfast, brunch, or a snack.
 Although they may seem intimidating to make, with this easy recipe you'll be able to make your own homemade croissants from scratch.

 ## Ingredients